Kratospidey/phisdomjs/REPORT.md

 - JS head: a transformer on JavaScript (CodeT5+)
 These heads are calibrated and optionally fused (logistic fusion) for improved accuracy.
 The dataset is built entirely from feeds you control (OpenPhish, PhishTank, Tranco) via an automated pipeline.

+Lightweight feature add-ons (storage-light): the crawler now collects optional URL/DNS/TLS/header/request-graph/form/JS/fingerprinting and tiny visual hashes (pHash/dHash).
+These add only a few hundred bytes per page and can be used by a small stacking model during fusion.
+See below.

 ## Data pipeline

 Inputs and steps: